shadowsocks/shadowsocks/README.rst

 On your client machine, run ``sslocal``.

-Change the proxy setting in your browser into
+Change the proxy settings in your browser to

 ::